 Over the years her various studios have been in garden settings.
-Her most current studio is in Decatur, Georgia, a perfect place to watch the changes of season in the Maple trees, Camellias, and Azaleas.
+Her current studio is in Epworth, Georgia, a perfect place to watch the changes of season in the mountain surroundings.

 Prior to moving to Georgia the glass wall of her studio in Oviedo, Florida was a window on the world of tropical plants, orchids, lizards, snakes, and wild turkeys.

 In San Antonio she could see Live Oak trees and her children playing on the tire swing she had painted just for them.

 Born and raised in New Orleans Rommel was introduced to art by parents who loved museums and gallery trips.
 Her K-12 school encouraged the arts, where she learned to throw clay pots with potter Phyllis May and where she was taught patience and attention to detail by Helen Trivigno, gifted Romanian enamel artist.
 “Mrs. Trivigno instructed me to work on one large pencil drawing for several weeks.
 All pencil strokes had to go in the same direction.
 What discipline that was.
 I was 15 years old and had no idea how valuable patience would prove to be.”